-Conducting a School Site Assessment This Summer?
+Conducting a School Site Assessment?
 Test Your Skills with This Quiz

 The photos in this quiz were pulled from actual site assessments conducted on various campuses, including K-12 schools and a church.

 According to the U.S. Department of Education, a Security and Vulnerability Assessment (SVA) is the ongoing process through which school districts and campuses identify and evaluate potential risks and areas of weakness that could adversely impact the campus or school system.

 Conducting an SVA allows campuses to find areas of liabilities they did not know existed, develop strategies for prevention and mitigation, and create plans for responding to and recovering from manmade and natural events.

 There’s more than one way a school or district can conduct a site assessment.
 They can hire an outside consultant who has fresh eyes and other campuses they have assessed to help make comparisons.
 If a campus is looking to conduct its own assessment, it can be done with free resources from government agencies, including SITE ASSESS, a mobile application for education agencies provided by the Readiness and Emergency Management for Schools (REMS) Technical Assistance (TA) Center.

 The free application allows personnel to walk around campus buildings and grounds and examine their safety, security, accessibility, and emergency preparedness, according to the website.
 It generates a customized to-do list that may be used in both the short term and long term to address facility improvements.
 The list prompts teams to share pertinent information with first responders and contains relevant resources on several preparedness topics.